ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 jobs.

-To submit a request for an interactive job reserving 8 nodes (1024 physical cores) for 20 minutes on the short queue you would issue the following command from the command line:
+To submit a request for an interactive job reserving 8 nodes (1024 physical cores) for 20 minutes on the short QoS you would issue the following command from the command line:

 === "Full system"